DrEmpiricism/Optimize-Offline/README.md

 - E2A4F912-2574-4A75-9BB0-0D023378592B = Microsoft.Windows.AppResolverUX
 - F46D4000-FD22-4DB4-AC8E-4E1DDDE828FE = Microsoft.Windows.AddSuggestedFoldersToLibraryDialog

-#### System Applications universally safe, and recommended, to remove ####
+#### System Applications universally safe to remove ####

+The following System Applications are safe to remove:

+- BioEnrollment (providing no biometrics will be used)
+- CallingShellApp
+- MicrosoftEdge
+- MicrosoftEdgeDevToolsClient
+- SecHealthUI
+- ContentDeliveryManager
+- ParentalControls
+- SecureAssessmentBrowser
+- XGpuEjectDialog
+- XboxGameCallableUI

-This can vary, depending on the end-user's final image requirements, but SecHealthUI (Windows Defender), ParentalControls, ContentDeliveryManager, MicrosoftEdge, MicrosoftEdgeDevelopmentTools, PPIProjection, HolographicFirstRun, BioEnrollment (if no Biometrics will be used), SecureAssessmentBrowser and (optionally) XboxGameCallableUI are all safe to remove.
-XboxGameCallableUI should only be removed if all Xbox Provisioned Application Packages are also removed and will not be used.
-Moreover, Cortana can also be removed; however, doing so will render the default search feature inoperable so its removal is only recommended if the end-user will be using a 3rd party search program like ClassicShell.
+Cortana can also be removed, though doing so will render the default search feature inoperable and is only recommended if a 3rd party search program like Classic Shell will be used.

 **Some System Applications are required during the OOBE setup pass and their removal can cause setup to fail.
 Do not remove any System Application if you're unsure of it's effect on a live system.**